wheelercj/note-splitter/README.md

     * Zettels with no tags are found and listed.

 ## move_media.py
-Moves media files from one folder to another, and automatically updates their links within the zettelkasten.
+Moves media files from one folder to another, and automatically updates their links in the zettelkasten.

 ## find_and_replace.py
 Replaces a python regex pattern with a string throughout the entire zettelkasten, with some safeguards but no undo option.

-## convert_links.py
-Converts zettel links from the zettelkasten style to markdown's style, or vice versa.
-Currently, this only works with links that are 14-digit zettel IDs, and with double square brackets for the zettelkasten-style links, e.g. [[20201221140928]].

 ## settings.py
 Settings for the locations of the zettelkasten, its assets, and any downloads folders to automatically move assets from.
 (When check_media.py runs, any linked assets in a downloads folder are automatically moved to whichever assets folder was chosen first.)
 Choosing a downloads folder is optional.
 Running this program directly will let you overwrite any settings you had already chosen.